 This is a good exercise for several reasons.

-The second is that by not being too clean-cut, well-dressed or sparkly, you avoid a whole lot of the hassle that comes with being a semi-wealthy tourist in a new place.
-In areas with a thriving industry, especially, this can be a huge relief.
-Even when I tone things down I’m constantly harassed by otherwise normal people asking me if I want to see a ‘ping pong show’ (if you don’t know what it is, I’m not going to be the one to explain it to you, sorry), and the one time I’ve gone out dressed up in Bangkok, I had taxis and tuk-tuks following me for miles, all trying to take me god-knows-where to spend the money that I implicitly had.
+The second is that by not being too clean-cut, well-dressed, or sparkly, you avoid a whole lot of the hassle that comes with being a semi-wealthy tourist in a new place.
+In areas with a thriving tourism industry, this can be a huge relief.
+Even when I tone things down I’m constantly harassed by otherwise normal people asking me if I want to see a ‘ping pong show’ (if you don’t know what it is, I’m not going to be the one to explain it to you, sorry), and the one time I’ve gone out dressed up in Bangkok, I had taxis and tuk-tuks following me for miles, all trying to take me god-knows-where to spend the money that they assumed I had.

 If you’re a bit ruffled, however, you’re much less likely to draw the wrong kind of attention.
 Hair a bit disheveled, maybe pulled back and practical, facial hair grown out a bit, t-shirt and jeans instead of a nice shirt or dress, little or no makeup; no need for fake warts or anything costumey (that would attract attention for a completely different reason), but subtle touches can make all the difference.